py1u/ArtrDev/docs/artr-setup/tech_stack.md

 **Introduction: Building with Our Tech Stack**

 Welcome to Artr's development team!
 This document will introduce you to our tech stack, the core technology powering our platform.
-Our stack consists of Firestore, Express.js, React.js, and Node.js.
+Our stack consists of four main starting technologies: Firestore, Express.js, React.js, and Node.js.
 This combination offers a powerful and efficient way to build modern web applications, making it ideal for startups like ours.

 **Why Our Tech Stack?
 Benefits for Beginners**